amirardalan/amirardalan.com/README.md

 ## Local Development:

 1. Create an `.env` file for local environment variables.
-_Keep this file private, ensure `.env` remains in `.gitignore`, don't commit to a public reposotiry._
+_Keep this file private, ensure `.env` remains in `.gitignore`, don't commit to a public reposotory._

-### When intially setting up this project, the following environment variables are required for full functionality.
+#### For full functionality, the following environment variables are required:

 - Site URL: https://localhost:3000 for development (you will need a separate .env for production, update the URL accordingly)
 - Blog: Timezone and Database URL.